Ma89eo1/Lua-projects-1/README.md

+# CHANGELOG
+Added new FPS simulator that lets you simulate fps and internet speed (but it has no effect on the actual internet speed or FPS)
+More coming soon!
 # Lua-projects-1
 My lua projects!
 Little programs that can do random things.
 Look forward to making a lot more programs.
 All of these are lightweight, can run on any device and are easy to use as long as you have a clean installation of Lua 5.3.6